JoseACortes/USDASummer2025/Presentations/MCNP_Conf/LanlPresentationOutline.md

 *We can order the cells by their influence on the detector, and get a better grasp of where the top 90, 95 and 99% of unimpeded signal is originating.*

-## Range measurement
+## Measured Characteristic

 ![Gradient Weighed Avg vs Homogeneous Avg](Figures/MCNP/GradientWeighedAvgvsHomogeneousAvg.png)

 - Sum(Cell detector influence * Cell Carbon weight) = Measured Carbon
 - Compare with homogeneous cell readings

 *In the 9 by 9 by 9 mesh, I multiply each cells influence by its carbon content, and then sum these values.
-This gives me a weighted sum of the carbon content.
+This gives me a weighted sum of the measured carbon content.
 If I set this value as the characteristic of a single homogenous cell, it aligns well with the heterogenous meshed model.*

 ## Usage Example